Introduction

 - Lines of credit

-Installment loans (such as mortgages, auto loans, or student loans) are not typically evaluated using utilization ratios in the same way.
+Scoring models do not typically evaluate installment loans—such as mortgages, auto loans, or student loans—using utilization ratios in the same way.

 Basic Concept (Illustrative Only)